 Baby Doe is the Artistic Director and Producer of the first ever burlesque convention Tease-O-Rama (2001).
 In 2011, Baby Doe was honored by the Burlesque Hall of Fame with the “Sassy Lassy Award for Outstanding Contribution to the Art of Burlesque,” in recognition of Tease-O-Rama’s impact.
-At BurlyCon Seattle, Baby Doe has been both a Guest of Honor (2009) and Guest Speaker (2011/2015) and now serves on the BurlyCon Board.
+At BurlyCon Seattle, Baby Doe has been both a Guest of Honor (2009) and Guest Speaker (2011/15/16) and now serves on the BurlyCon Board.
 She has been a judge at many burlesque competitions including Burlesque Hall of Fame, Viva Las Vegas and the Hollywood Burlesque Festival.
-Over the past 16 years, Baby Doe has served as the Artistic Director and Choreographer of The Devil-Ettes.
-San Francisco’s first (and only!) synchronized 60’s go go dance troupe.
-Her passion for preserving the historical dances of the 60’s has led Baby Doe to create showcases such as Pip Squeak A Go-Go, a children’s dance party that teaches the lost art of go go to the next generation.
-Little Known Fact about Baby Doe: in 1994 she created a webpage called Baby Doe's Obsessed.
+Baby Doe is the Artistic Director and Choreographer of The Devil-Ettes, San Francisco’s first (and only!) synchronized 60’s go go dance troupe.
+Her passion for preserving the historical dances of the 60’s has led Baby Doe to create Pip Squeak A Go-Go, a children’s dance party that teaches the lost art of go go to the next generation.
+Little Known Fact about Baby Doe: in 1994 she created a webpage called Baby Doe’s Obsessed.
 It covered her love of tiki, tiki collectors and other wacky collections.
-This mysterious tiki lover sparked interest in a young man named Otto... and the rest is... well...
-Tiki history!!
+This mysterious tiki lover sparked interest in a young man named Otto… and the rest is… well… Tiki history!!

 Baby Doe’s events have been covered in the NY Times, LA Weekly, Bust Magazine, The Village Voice, Newsweek, Playboy, ABC News, LA Times, SF Chronicle, Hustler, Spanish GQ, The New Orleans Times-Picayune, Mademoiselle, Utne Reader, NPR, USA Today and more!